anafvidal/research-code/README.txt

 runStats.m is a function that receives as an argument the full path to the folder where all the results (the *.mat files) are stored.

-[1] A. F. Vidal, V. De Bortoli, M. Pereyra, and D. Alain, Maximum likelihood estimation of regularisation parameters in high-dimensional inverse problems: an empirical bayesian approach.
-Part I: Methodology and Experiments
+[1] A. F. Vidal, V. De Bortoli, M. Pereyra, and A. Durmus (2020).
+Maximum Likelihood Estimation of Regularization Parameters in High-Dimensional Inverse Problems: An Empirical Bayesian Approach Part I: Methodology and Experiments.
+SIAM Journal on Imaging Sciences, 13(4), 1945-1989.